 How can overstimulated dogs be helped?
 If we look at the life dogs were meant to live, they would be exposed to auditory stimuli that are found in a natural setting.
-Birds chirping, cows in the field and night owls are sounds the dog was likely to understand, especially if he was raised in a farm.
+Birds chirping, cows in the field and night owls are sounds the dog is likely to understand, especially if he is raised on a farm.
 Yet, we don't have to make a radical move to help our companions who live in an urban setting.
-There are several steps to make life less stressful to them, here are a few tips:
+There are several steps to make life less stressful for them.
+Here are a few tips.

-- Socialize from an early age.
 Puppies go through a critical window of socialization which takes generally place between the age of 4 weeks and 16 weeks.
 This is an optimal time to expose them to all the sights, sounds and smells that the puppy will likely be exposed to for the rest of his life.
-Getting a puppy used to the sound of phone, the vacuum, the sight of people on bikes, children, cars and everything else that he'll be likely to encounter in life, will up the chances that the puppy will accept the whole stimulus package as normal.
+Getting a puppy used to the sound of the phone, the vacuum, the sight of people on bikes, children, cars and everything else that he'll be likely to encounter in life, will up the chances that the puppy will accept the whole stimulus package as normal.

-- Record your dog's behavior.
 Many dog owners do not realize how their dogs feel when they're left alone at home for a good part of the day.
-Recording the dog's behavior in the owner's absence can provide an important insight as to how he is feeling.
-Many dogs cope poorly with sounds when their owners are away as they are deprived from the reassuring presence of the owners.
+Recording the dog's behavior in the owner's absence can provide important insight as to how he is feeling.
+Many dogs cope poorly with sounds when their owners are away as they are deprived of the reassuring presence of the owners.

-- Muffle sounds.
 If your dog appears to get stressed by sounds you can provide some form of white noise to muffle the sounds.
-Try turning on the radio, playing music (Through a dog's ear) or running an exhaust fan.
+Try turning on the radio, playing music (through a dog's ear) or running an exhaust fan.
 Of course, use these sounds only if they seem to have a soothing effect on your dog.
 It also helps to turn down noises a notch.
-Lower the TV volume, do not create excessive commotion when your favorite team wins, play the radio at a lower volume, tell your guests not to use the doorbell (let them call you in advance).
+Lower the TV volume, do not create excessive commotion when your favorite team wins, play the radio at a lower volume and tell your guests not to use the doorbell (let them call you in advance).

-- Reduce visual stimulation.
-Dogs who spend their time barking at outdoors stimuli either behind a window or screen door, benefit from blocking visual access.
-This can be accomplished by placing non-see through adhesives on windows or keeping the dog in a room that doesn't allow visual access to the outdoors.
-Dogs who bark at triggers in the yard may benefit from special fences
+Dogs who spend their time barking at outdoor stimuli, either behind a window or screen door, benefit from blocking visual access.
+This can be accomplished by placing non-see-through adhesives on windows or keeping the dog in a room that doesn't allow visual access to the outdoors.
+Dogs who bark at triggers in the yard may benefit from special fences.

-- Provide a predictable environment.
-Just like humans, animals feel reassured by predictable interactions and consequences, explains board-certified veterinary behaviorist, Debra F. Horwitz.
-When you disrupt your dog's schedules or life styles, this can trigger stress and anxiety.
+Just like humans, animals feel reassured by predictable interactions and consequences, explains board-certified veterinary behaviorist Debra F. Horwitz.
+When you disrupt your dog's schedule or lifestyle, this can trigger stress and anxiety.
 Try your best to stick to a routine.

-- Provide exercise, but the right kind.
 Dog owners are often told that exercise can help their dog in many ways.
-Exercise your dog and he'll behave better, a tired dog is a good dog etc..
-Exercises seems to have become a panacea for all dog problems, but it's important to realize that exercise can also be overstimulating and can heighten a dog's level of reactivity.
-This article explains how overexcitement can cause have high levels of stress hormones in the dog's bloodstream.
+Exercise your dog and he'll behave better, a tired dog is a good dog, etc. Exercise seems to have become a panacea for all dog problems, but it's important to realize that exercise can also be overstimulating and can heighten a dog's level of reactivity.
+This article explains how overexcitement can cause high levels of stress hormones in the dog's bloodstream.
 Better options may be engaging in exercise in a controlled setting along with mental exercise.

 As seen, there are several ways you can help your dog better cope with stimuli in his life.
 By helping your dog, you may be able to have a less stressed companion who is more likely to relax.
 On top of that, with less stress in his life, you will be opening the lines of communication so that your dog has more energy to focus on training (and bonding with you) rather than over worrying about stimuli that really pose no harm to him.